Few things can ruin your day as quickly as returning to your car after a night out and seeing a parking ticket tucked under your windshield wiper.

 If you pay your parking ticket on time, it will not have any other effect.

 However, if you forget or fail to pay your parking ticket, you may face further penalties.
-In Ontario, you may not be allowed to renew your vehicle registration before paying the ticket and penalties.
+In Ontario, you may not be allowed to renew your license plate sticker before paying the ticket and penalties.
 In some areas, your vehicle can also be towed and impounded until you pay not only the ticket and penalties, but the costs to tow and impound the vehicle as well.

-Those things won’t affect your insurance rates, but they really, really suck.
+Those things won’t affect your insurance rates, but they’re still unpleasant.

 What other tickets don’t carry insurance penalties?